sains1/temporal-101-dotnet-solutions/exercises/helloworkflow/README.md

 ## Part F (Optional): Display the Result from temporal-cli

 Run the command below to display the workflow execution result from the temporal-cli.
-Make sure to substitue the workflow ID below for the one outputted in the previous step.
+Make sure to substitue the Workflow ID below for the one outputted in the previous step.

 ```command
 temporal workflow show --workflow-id <your-workflow-id-from-previous-output>